royaloakonshore/simplified/docs/03-user-business-flows.md

 4.  **Production Kanban/Table Enhancements:**
     *   Design and implement the BOM information view within Kanban cards/table rows for manufactured items in an order.
 5.  **BOM Management UI:**
     *   Create the frontend forms and views for managing Bill of Materials linked to `MANUFACTURED_GOOD` items.
+This includes finalizing the add/edit forms (`BOMForm.tsx`), the list view (`BOMTable.tsx` on `/boms`), and implementing the detail view page (`/boms/[id]`).
+Address the current build blocker for the detail page.
+    *   Implement the enhanced table-based multi-select UI for adding raw materials to a BOM.
 6.  **Refine Payment Recording:** Review and potentially enhance the UI for recording invoice payments.
 7.  **Credit Note Flow:** Implement the full user flow for creating and managing credit notes from existing invoices.
 8.  **Dashboard & Reporting Flows:** Define and implement user flows for accessing and interacting with dashboard metrics and reports.